dimitarv23/dimitarv23/README.md

 ## ℹ️ About Me
 👀 I'm interested in Web Development

-🌱 I'm currently learning ReactJS
+🌱 I'm currently working as a Full-Stack developer

 ## 🎓 Certificates
 ### SoftUni